Juan Emilio Viguié: Viguié's first silent film

 Pathé silent movie projector, probably from the 1920s.

 Viguié's interest in the motion picture industry came about in 1901, after viewing the first silent film, an Eduardo Hervet presentation, exhibited in Teatro La Perla in Ponce.
 During a trip to Paris, France, he witnessed Auguste and Louis Lumière's first public motion picture exhibition at the Caf-Les Capucinos.
 Upon his return to Puerto Rico he found a job as a movie projectionist at the Teatro Habana in his hometown.
 Viguié was inspired by what he saw and decided that he would like to make movies himself.
 In 1911, he sent one of his friends to France to purchase a Pathe camera with the money that he had earned.

 The Puerto Rican motion picture industry was born in 1912, when Rafael Colorado D'Assoy recorded the first non-documentary film titled Un Drama en Puerto Rico (A Drama in Puerto Rico).
 After Viguié's friend returned with the camera, Viguié purchased two movie projectors from a French circus visiting Ponce and established a movie house in the town of Adjuntas.
+After acquiring a Pathé camera, he recorded the daily life at the municipality and showing them there.
+Shortly afterwards, he would receive a Bell & Howell camera from Colorado himself.
+In 1912, Viguié left to study at the New York Institute of Photography and worked with Paramount and Universal.
+Upon his return, Viguié joined Porto Rico Photoplays.
+After the company ceased to exist, he acquired the equipment and began filming documentaries.

 Viguié filmed his first documentary Escenas de Ponce (Scenes of Ponce) which consisted of various scenes of Ponce.
 He also included a scene of a hurricane and exhibited his work at Teatro Habana.
 The public became interested in his work and soon the Teatro Habana and his movie house in Adjuntas became popular public reunion centers.
 The hurricane scene in his documentary was shown in the United States by the American (U.S.) news media.